 An important step in the allocation process is ensuring that all transplant candidates on the waiting list are screened so that those who are incompatible with the donor due to weight, height, blood type and a number of other medical factors are ruled out for any potential matches.
 While these medical factors play a role in the allotment of every donated organ, each organ type also has its own distribution policy which corresponds with the factors that are unique to the organ type.
 Organs and tissues that can be transplanted include:

 - Middle ear

 Geography also plays a part – hearts and lungs have less time before they need to be transplanted, so a radius is established from the donor hospital instead of by region when allocating these organs.
 One additional aspect is matching the right-sized organ to the candidate.
 Correct organ size is very important to a successful transplant, and children often respond better to child-sized organs.

 When an organ becomes available, the local procurement agency will contact UNOS with related medical and genetic information and a list of potential candidates will be generated based on the criteria above.
 The organ will be offered first to the transplant center with the best possible patient match, and that transplant team will decide (based on medical criteria and logistical factors) whether to accept or refuse the organ.
 Organs are distributed locally first, and if no match is found, the potential recipient list will widen regionally and then nationally.

 All of this goes to show that no matter who you are or where you live, being an organ donor is incredibly important.
 One person can save up to 9 lives if they choose to donate.
-In 2019, there were more than 40,000 organ transplants performed, which have helped patients and their families receive the gift of life.
+In 2022, there were more than 42,000 organ transplants performed in the United States.